gior/vercel-dev-ruby/README.md

 ## Installation

 Install WEBrick
- - If you use bundler: add `gem 'webrick` to your Gemfile and run `bundle install`,
+ - If you use bundler: add `gem 'webrick'` to your Gemfile and run `bundle install`,
  - otherwise: `gem install webrick`.

 Copy `server.rb` to e.g. `<your_project_folder>/dev`